• Skip to primary navigation

 If you have recently experienced a stroke, heart attack, or heart rhythm issue, you may be more at risk of using ED medicines because they can expand the arteries in your heart, brain, and penis.
 Other cases include:

-• Men refraining from sex: Those who have received advice from a medical practitioner to refrain from sex because of health issues shouldn't use any ED medications.
+• Men refraining from sex: Those who have received advice from a medical practitioner to refrain from sex because of health issues, like heart disease, shouldn't use any ED medications.

 • Men eating grapefruit: Taking PDE5 inhibitors with grapefruit or grapefruit juice may interfere with the way the medications work.